CHEmistry Of Primary System

 The technical objectives of the project are:

-- A better control of corrosion and release in the reactor coolant system (e.g. from steam generator tubes),
+- have a better control of corrosion and release into the reactor coolant system (e.g., from steam generator tubes);

 +33 (0) 1 60 73 66 50